jeddeloh/rescript-apollo-client/CONTRIBUTING.md

 # Core Philosopies

-- Provide 1:1 bindings to Javascript _then_ use those as building blocks for more "reasonable" ergonomics
+- Provide 1:1 mapping to Javascript _then_ use those as building blocks for more "reasonable" ergonomics
 - Follow a consistent pattern for bindings
 - Avoid partial types or bindings if possible
 - Encourage incremental contribution from the community rather than biting off more than one person can chew

 ## The power of numbers and OSS

 There's nothing fancy about this library.
-It tends to view the problem of bindings as more of a people problem (how can we leverage the power of numbers) than a programming problem (automatic conversion from typescript—would be amazing!).
+It tends to view the problem of bindings as a people problem (how can we leverage the power of numbers) rather than a programming problem (automatic conversion from typescript—would be amazing!).
 As such, a lot of detail is paid to consistency and clarity with the hope of maximizing human ability to both add and verify that bindings are correct.
-The long-term success or failure of this library is intended to be dependent on active community contribution rather than the efforts of a few individuals.
+As such, the long-term success or failure of this library is intended to be dependent on active community contribution rather than the efforts of a few individuals.
 Will it work?
-That's up to you, dear reader <3
+That's up to you, dear reader ❤️

 ## Following a Consistent Pattern

-At the file level, bindings to Javascript packages should follow an identical directory structure as in the JS package.
+At the file level, bindings to Javascript packages should mirror the directory structure in the JS package.
 No thinking required!
-This has the side benefit of being able to navigate to any import you see in the javascript docs via filepath pattern.
+This has the side benefit of being able to navigate to any import you see in the javascript docs via filepath pattern, but it's primary purpose is consistency.
+It should be easy for anyone else to see exactly what you're binding to and encourages consistent naming rules.

 At the code level, all JS bindings should go in a `Js_` module of some sort.
 At first it seems ridiculous, but it pays off at scale.
 (See **Reasoning Behind `Js_` modules**)